Record Player Sounds Distorted? Follow These Solutions

 Solution:

 The solution is to make the turntable connections properly.
 But before working with connections, I recommend you read this article to understand the phono preamp concept and why it is necessary.
-You will also find the turntable setup guide using an inbuilt or external phono preamp in the same article.
+You will also find the turntable setup guide using an built-in or external phono preamp in the same article.

 After reading the mentioned article, you will understand the whole phono preamp concept and you will fix the issue right away yourself without any further help.

-MM Cartridge Output to MC Cartridge Input:
+MM Cartridge Output to MC Cartridge Compatible Phono Preamp:

 As you know, there are many types of turntable phono cartridges, and from all these cartridges, MM (Moving Magnet) and MC (Moving Coil) are the two most popular and commonly used cartridges.